9 Things to do During a Weekend in Dallas-Fort Worth

 Since Legoland and the aquarium are both located at Grapevine Mills, we couldn’t leave without doing a little shopping.

-In addition to the stores, aquarium, and Legoland, there is also a bowling alley, arcade, movie theater, gaming center, and an escape room.
+In addition to the stores, aquarium, and Legoland, there is also a bowling alley, arcade, movie theater, gaming center, and escape room.
 We decided to try our hand at an escape room.
 And had the BEST time!

 It took us a few extra clues, but we escaped with only a few seconds to spare!